youssef-el-atmani/MDN-Based-Projects/projects/knowledge-base.md

   - Back End
   - Full Stack
 - Give the user the ability to **Leave a message**
+  - Use the following label: **Do you want to tell us something**
+  - Add the following text to text-box: **Anything you would like to share with us**
 - Add a **submit** button
 - Add a **reset** button, test it, and remove it, since it should be avoided